parowka18888/FlutterAPI/README.md

-> ⚠️ Testing project for Flutter API
+> ⚠️ Testing project for using an API in Flutter

 ![Screenshot](assets/list.png)
  ### 🛠 Mapping objects (Phone, Message, Character classes)